tupl-tufts/rdl/README.md

 B.new.id # also okay, returns self
 ```

-Note that type `self` means *exactly* the self object, i.e., it is a singleton type.
-It does not mean "any object of self's class."
-Thus, for example, `Object#clone` has type `() -> %any`, since it will return a different object.
-We might change this behavior in the future.
+Thus, the type `self` means "any object of self's class."

 ### Type Aliases